R2000 microprocessor

 Overall speed was limited by the cache size and cache cycle time.
-The R2000 chip set and SRAM was initially sold only as a complete circuit board to ensure good cache bus timings.
-In 1987 system builders began using the chip set in arbitrary new board designs.
+The R2000 chipset and SRAM was initially sold only as a complete circuit board to ensure good cache bus timings.
+In 1987 system builders began using the chipset in arbitrary new board designs.

 The R2000 was available in 8.3, 12.5 and 15 MHz grades.
 The die contained 110,000 transistors and measured 80 mm2 in a 2.0 μm double-metal CMOS process.
 MIPS was a fabless semiconductor company, that is, they did not have the capability to fabricate integrated circuits.
-The chip set was initially fabricated for MIPS by Sierra Semiconductor and Toshiba.
+The chipset was initially fabricated for MIPS by Sierra Semiconductor and Toshiba.
 In December 1987, MIPS licensed Integrated Device Technology, LSI Logic, and Performance Semiconductor to also fabricate and market the R2000.
 Sierra and Toshiba continued to serve as foundries.

-LSI fabricated the chip set in its 2.0 μm double-metal CMOS process and marketed it as the LR2000.
-Performance Semiconductor fabricated the chip set in its PACE-I 0.8 μm double-metal CMOS process and marketed it as the PR2000.
+LSI fabricated the chipset in its 2.0 μm double-metal CMOS process and marketed it as the LR2000.
+Performance Semiconductor fabricated the chipset in its PACE-I 0.8 μm double-metal CMOS process and marketed it as the PR2000.

 In 1988, an improved version was introduced, the R2000A.
 It was composed of the R2000A and R2010A ICs.
 It operated at 12.5 and 16.67 MHz.
 It has been used extensively in embedded applications such as printer controllers.

 In 1988, the R2000 was followed by the R3000, using a similar overall system design but faster chip implementation.